bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/What-is-Memoization.md

 # What is Memoization?

-And why this programming paradigm shouldn’t make you cringe.
+And why this programming paradigm shouldn't make you cringe.

 ---

 ### What is Memoization?

-#### And why this programming paradigm shouldn’t make you cringe.
+#### And why this programming paradigm shouldn't make you cringe.

 ### The following animated gifs were taken from: